 EXPLORE: Strasburg VA Downtown

-Do you still have your slot-car from childhood?
+Do you still have your slot car from childhood?
 I do!
 Then, don’t forget to bring it along.
 Yep – Strasburg accommodates this Boomer pastime with slot car racing at Strasburg Hobbies.

-For unusually flavored ice cream made by the local Mennonite community, stop in to Sugar Creek Snowy & Sweet.
+Stop into Strasburg’s only Coffee Bar, Nancy’s Coffee Bar.
 Even if there are no events at the immaculate town park (with covered stage), check it out if only for one of the many the LOVEworks “LOVE” signs throughout Virginia.

 VISIT: Strasburg Museum, Strasburg

-You might first dismiss this museum as a dusky place with a lot of old dusty stuff, but resist the urge and plan at least an hour here.
+You might first dismiss this museum as a dusky place with a lot of old dusty stuff but resist the urge and plan at least an hour here.
 You’ll see some amazing things related to Shenandoah County.
-Inside a former steam-driven pottery factory in use until 1913, and a railroad station until the 50’s, it was turned into a museum in 1970.
+Inside a former steam-driven pottery factory in use until 1913, and a railroad station until the ’50s, it was turned into a museum in 1970.

-Strasburg citizens delved into attics, barns and closets to create exhibits you see now.
+Strasburg citizens delved into attics, barns, and closets to create exhibits you see now.
 Black history, Native American History, Civil War, German heritage, farming – you’ll find it all here.
 Representing two sides of a conflict and then Unification, Confederate and Union Flags hang alongside the American Flag from a soaring 40-foot ceiling.

 If you have only 30 minutes, be sure to see these three things